Rigellute/spotify-tui/README.md

 ## Roadmap

-Some core functionality does not yet exist, this table shows all that is possible with the Spotify API, what is implemented already, and whether that is essential.

-The goal is to eventually implement every Spotify feature.
+The goal is to eventually implement almost every Spotify feature.

-### High level requirements
+### High level requirements yet to be implemented

 - The auth token does not currently automatically refresh - when you leave `spotify-tui` running for a while, you won't be able to control playback.
 And you'll need to quit and restart to get it working again.
 - Add songs to a playlist